Installation Guide

 On Windows a GPU version of LightGBM (device_type=gpu) can be built using OpenCL, Boost, CMake and VS Build Tools or MinGW.

 If you use MinGW, the build procedure is similar to the build on Linux.
-Refer to GPU Windows Compilation to get more details.

 Following procedure is for the MSVC (Microsoft Visual C++) build.